SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

     :alt: Python Version

 The :kbd:`atlantis_cmd` package is developed and tested using `Python`_ 3.14.
-The minimum supported Python version is 3.12.
-The :ref:`AtlantisCmdContinuousIntegration` workflow on GitHub ensures that the package is tested for all versions of Python>=3.12.
+The :ref:`AtlantisCmdContinuousIntegration` workflow on GitHub ensures that the package is tested whenever changes in the repository are pushed or merged.

 .. _Python: https://www.python.org/